Environmental

 (Years ended March 31)

-* Calculated using method defined by the Agency of Natural Resources and Energy.
+* Calculated using the method defined by the Agency for Natural Resources and Energy.

-The Agency of Natural Resources and Energy website: https://www.enecho.meti.go.jp/en/
+The Agency for Natural Resources and Energy website: https://www.enecho.meti.go.jp/en/

 Development and Manufacturing Initiatives